Offering 0pen and Honest Professional Advice

 A recent Times Educational article written by Plomin suggests it may become possible to work out children future educational attainment through considering their genes.
 This is consistent with findings of working memory, which is a processing capacity, which indicates that the learning potential of children is genetically determined.

 Children will inherit genes from their parents.
 Those with lower learning potential will be more inclined to have children of lower learning potential and have lower paid employment opportunities.
-They will not be as equipped to support their children's learning as more intelligent patents.
+Plomin suggests that it is average attaining parents who likely to create the most gifted children.
+Parents of generally low working memory and intelligence will not be as equipped to support their children's learning as more intelligent patents.
 This suggests there are no simple answers to issue of social mobility.

 There are too many children's education that amounts to failing to achieve.
 There is far too much grading in schools.
 There is a need to view children's attainment more generally than just a mark.
 There is a need as Christine Hinton, Harvard University neuro-scientist contended to identify what the learning priorities should be.